Oscie57/bloodythorn.github.io/_drafts/wii_homebrew_02_windows.md

 ## Setting up your environment in Windows

-Time for the first web link, [devkitPro.org](https://devkitpro.org/).
+BAM!
+Straight in with the first web link, [devkitPro.org](https://devkitpro.org/).

 There's still a fairly active community on this site.
 I personally haven't gotten involved yet because I already have waay too many social sites to focus on.
 However it would be a great place to go if you have issues.